spatie/laravel-settings/README.md

 }
 ```

-You can make a non-encrypted property encrypted in a migration:
+Whenever you want to change a non-encrypted property to an encrypted property or vice versa you should change the data in a migration.
+You can make a non-encrypted property encrypted as such:

 ```php
 public function up(): void